sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 group by homeworld,species;
  ```

- Query 10 :  This query returns the average mass and average height for each Star Wars character in the characters table
+ Query 10 :  This query returns the average mass and average height for each species in the characters table
   ```sql
 --Represented as scatter plot in dashboard
 --Title: Avg Height vs Mass